-- 6. Have you experienced signs or symptoms of COVID-19, such as fever, cough or shortness of breath? - p.
-Businesses that primarily supply office products needed for people to work from home (but not including businesses that primarily sell or lease furniture); - q.
-Businesses that primarily supply other essential businesses and operations as stated in this Emergency Order, with the support or supplies necessary to operate, and which do not interact with the general public, including cybersecurity firms. - r.
-Businesses that primarily ship or deliver groceries, food, goods, or services directly to residents; - s.
-Airlines, taxis, buses and other private transportation providers; - t.
-Businesses engaged in providing home-based care for seniors, adults, or children; - u.
-Assisted living facilities, nursing homes, adult day care centers, and homebased and residential settings for adults, seniors, children, and/or people with disabilities or mental illness; - v.
-Businesses providing professional services, such as legal or accounting services, to the extent those services are necessary to respond to legally mandated activities and such services cannot be performed as permitted in paragraph 10 below; - w.
+- vi.
+Have you experienced signs or symptoms of COVID-19, such as fever, cough or shortness of breath? - n.
+Businesses that primarily supply office products needed for people to work from home (but not including businesses that primarily sell or lease furniture); - o.
+Businesses that primarily supply other essential businesses and operations as stated in this Emergency Order, with the support or supplies necessary to operate, and which do not interact with the general public, including cybersecurity firms (but not including businesses that primarily sell or lease furniture); - p.
+Businesses that primarily ship or deliver groceries, food, goods, or services directly to residents; - q.
+Airlines, taxis, buses and other private transportation providers. - r.
+Businesses engaged in providing home-based care for seniors, adults, or children; - s.
+Assisted living facilities, nursing homes, adult day care centers, and homebased and residential settings for adults, seniors, children, and/or people with disabilities or mental illness; - t.
+Businesses providing professional services, such as legal or accounting services, to the extent those services are necessary to respond to legally mandated activities and such services cannot be performed as permitted in paragraph 10 below; - u.
 Childcare facilities providing services that enable employees employed by employers exempted in this Emergency Order to work as permitted.
 To the extent possible, childcare facilities should operate under the following conditions: Childcare must be carried out in stable groups of 10 or fewer (inclusive of childcare providers for the group); children and childcare providers shall not change from one group to another; if more than one group of children is cared for at one facility, each group shall be in a separate room.
 Groups shall not mix or interact with each other.
 All play equipment used by one group of children must be cleaned and sanitized before use by another group of children.
-Any child exhibiting symptoms consistent with COVID-19 illness shall not be allowed to stay in the childcare facility; It is recommended that licensed childcare facilities implement the following employee screening by asking the employees the following questions: - 1.
+Any child exhibiting symptoms consistent with COVID-19 illness shall not be allowed to stay in the childcare facility; It is recommended that licensed childcare facilities implement the following employee screening by asking the employees the following questions: - i.
 Have you returned from international travel or been on a cruise within the last 14 days?